EXCCoin/exccdata/cmd/rebuilddb2/README.md

 # Command line app `rebuilddb2`

-The `rebuilddb2` app is used for maintenance of exccdata's `exccpg` database that uses PostgreSQL to store a nearly complete record of the Decred blockchain data.
+The `rebuilddb2` app is used for maintenance of exccdata's `exccpg` database that uses PostgreSQL to store a nearly complete record of the ExchangeCoin blockchain data.

 **IMPORTANT**: When performing a bulk data import (e.g. full chain scan from genesis block), be sure to configure PostgreSQL appropriately.
 Please see